 It is necessary to produce smooth M and C rasters in step 3 to approximate slowly varying atmospheric and BRDF effects and to avoid discontinuities in the final image(s).
 Of the standard interpolation algorithms, cubic spline interpolation, with its constraints of continuity of the first and second derivatives, best satisfies this requirement (Hou and Andrews 1978).
 The Geospatial Data Abstraction Library (GDAL) (GDAL Development Team 2014) was used for implementing the resampling.

 Since adjacent aerial images are calibrated to the same reference image, overlapping image areas are similar.
 Blocks of aerial surface reflectance images generated with the procedure outlined above can generally be mosaicked without the need for additional colour balancing or normalisation procedures to reduce seam lines.
 Due to the disparity between reference and aerial image resolutions, there may be situations where fine scale differences between adjacent images produce slight seam lines.
 In these situations, one could use a feathering procedure to blend overlapping areas.
 In the case study however, we did not find this to be necessary.
-Section 3.2 presents results showing seam line removal by the homogenisation procedureThe pixels in overlapping areas can be chosen from any of the overlapping images.
-Because a single wide swath width reference satellite image will typically cover many aerial images, the calibrated images tend to combine into a seamless mosaic.

 Study Site, Data Collection and Preparation